By David Grace: https://davidgraceauthor.com/

 So, how do you feel about Demographic Pricing?

 How do you feel about everyone being charged an individualized, different price depending on

-- What the store knows about your personality (Are you the sort of person who cares a lot about saving money?), and
+7. What the store knows about your personality?
+Also, are you the sort of person who cares a lot about saving money?

-- Any other factors their AIs determine will indicate how much you’ll be willing to pay for any particular product at any given point in time and space?
+Any other factors, their AIs determine.
+It will indicate how much you’ll be willing to pay for any particular product at any given point in time and space.

-How do you feel about living in a world where there is no set price for anything, where the price you pay will be one that the seller’s AI has determined is the maximum amount that you’ll be willing to pay at that instant in time?
+How do you feel about living in a world where there is no set price for anything?

 This Is New